Data protection

 3. COOKIES

 The MEYER INDUSTRY RESEARCH website uses cookies.
-Cookies are text files that are stored on a computer system via an internet browser.
+Cookies are text files that are placed and stored on a computer system via an internet browser.

 Numerous websites and servers use cookies.
 Many cookies contain a so-called cookie ID.
 A cookie ID is a unique identifier for the cookie.
-It consists of a character string that allows websites and servers to associate the specific internet browser in which the cookie was stored.
-This enables the visited websites and servers to distinguish the individual browser of the data subject from other internet browsers that contain other cookies.
-A specific internet browser can be recognized and identified using the unique cookie ID.
+It consists of a string of characters that allows websites and servers to associate the cookie with the specific web browser in which it was stored.
+This enables the visited websites and servers to distinguish the individual browser of the data subject from other web browsers that contain different cookies.
+A specific web browser can be recognized and identified via the unique cookie ID.

-By using cookies, MEYER INDUSTRY RESEARCH can provide users of this website with more user-friendly services that would not be possible without the setting of cookies.
+By using cookies, MEYER INDUSTRY RESEARCH can provide users of this website with more user-friendly services that would not be possible without setting cookies.

 Cookies allow us to optimize the information and offers on our website for the user.
-As already mentioned, cookies enable us to recognize users of our website.
-The purpose of this recognition is to make it easier for users to use our website.
-For example, the user of a website that uses cookies does not have to enter their login details every time they visit the website because this is done by the website and the cookie stored on the user's computer system.
-Another example is the cookie for a shopping cart in an online shop.
-The online shop uses a cookie to remember the items a customer has placed in the virtual shopping cart.
+As mentioned, cookies enable us to recognize returning users.
+The purpose of this recognition is to make it easier for users to navigate our website.
+For example, a user of a website that uses cookies does not have to re-enter their login details every time they visit the site, because this is handled by the website and the cookie stored on the user's computer system.
+Another example is the shopping cart cookie in an online store.
+The online store uses a cookie to remember the items a customer has placed in their virtual shopping cart.

-The data subject can prevent the setting of cookies through our website at any time by making the appropriate settings in the internet browser used, thereby permanently denying the setting of cookies.
-Furthermore, cookies already set can be deleted at any time via an internet browser or other software programs.
+The data subject can prevent the setting of cookies by our website at any time by adjusting the corresponding setting in their internet browser and thus permanently object to the setting of cookies.
+Furthermore, cookies that have already been set can be deleted at any time via an internet browser or other software programs.
 This is possible in all common internet browsers.
-If the data subject deactivates the setting of cookies in the internet browser used, not all functions of our website may be fully available.
+If the data subject deactivates the setting of cookies in their internet browser, some functions of our website may not be fully usable.

 4. COLLECTION OF GENERAL DATA AND INFORMATION

 When using this general data and information, MEYER INDUSTRY RESEARCH does not draw any conclusions about the data subject.
-Rather, this information is required to (1) correctly deliver the content of our website, (2) optimize the content of our website and its advertising, (3) ensure the long-term functionality of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in the event of a cyberattack.
-MEYER INDUSTRY RESEARCH therefore evaluates this anonymously collected data and information both statistically and with the aim of increasing data protection and data security within our company, ultimately ensuring an optimal level of protection for the personal data we process.
-The anonymous data in the server log files are stored separately from all personal data provided by a data subject.
+Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website and its advertising, (3) ensure the long-term functionality of our IT systems and the technology of our website, and (4) provide law enforcement authorities with the information necessary for prosecution in the event of a cyberattack.
+Therefore, MEYER INDUSTRY RESEARCH uses this anonymously collected data and information for statistical analysis and also with the aim of increasing data protection and data security within our company, ultimately to ensure the highest level of protection for the personal data we process.
+The anonymous data in the server log files is stored separately from all personal data provided by a data subject.

 5. SUBSCRIPTION TO OUR NEWSLETTER

-MEYER INDUSTRY RESEARCH regularly informs its customers and business partners about company offers via a newsletter.
-Our company newsletter can generally only be received by the data subject if (1) the data subject has a valid email address and (2) the data subject registers for the newsletter.
-For legal reasons, a confirmation email will be sent to the email address entered by the data subject for the first time for newsletter delivery using the double opt-in procedure.
-This confirmation email is used to verify whether the owner of the email address, as the data subject, has authorized receipt of the newsletter.
+MEYER INDUSTRY RESEARCH informs its customers and business partners about company offers via a regular newsletter.
+A person can only receive our newsletter if (1) they have a valid email address and (2) they have registered to receive the newsletter.
+For legal reasons, a confirmation email is sent to the email address provided by a person registering for the newsletter for the first time.
+This confirmation email, sent via a double opt-in process, serves to verify that the email address owner has authorized the receipt of the newsletter.

-When registering for the newsletter, we also store the IP address assigned by the Internet service provider (ISP) of the computer system used by the data subject at the time of registration, as well as the date and time of registration.
-The collection of this data is necessary to be able to trace the (possible) misuse of the email address of a data subject at a later date and therefore serves to legally protect the controller.
+When you subscribe to our newsletter, we also store the IP address assigned by your internet service provider (ISP) to the computer system you used at the time of registration, as well as the date and time of registration.
+Collecting this data is necessary to be able to trace any (potential) misuse of your email address at a later date and therefore serves to protect the data controller's legal interests.

-The personal data collected when registering for the newsletter will be used exclusively to send our newsletter.
-Furthermore, newsletter subscribers may be informed by email if this is necessary for the operation of the newsletter service or a related registration, as could be the case in the event of changes to the newsletter offer or changes to technical circumstances.
-The personal data collected as part of the newsletter service will not be passed on to third parties.
-The subscription to our newsletter can be canceled by the data subject at any time.
-The consent to the storage of personal data that the data subject has given us for sending the newsletter can be revoked at any time.
-A corresponding link for the purpose of revoking the consent can be found in every newsletter.
-Furthermore, it is possible to unsubscribe from the newsletter at any time directly on the website of the controller or to communicate this to the controller in another way.
+The personal data collected during newsletter registration is used exclusively for sending our newsletter.
+Furthermore, newsletter subscribers may be contacted by email if this is necessary for the operation of the newsletter service or related registration, such as in the event of changes to the newsletter content or technical requirements.
+Personal data collected through the newsletter service will not be shared with third parties.
+Subscribers can unsubscribe from our newsletter at any time.
+Consent to the storage of personal data provided for newsletter distribution can be withdrawn at any time.
+A corresponding link for withdrawing consent is included in every newsletter.
+Alternatively, subscribers can unsubscribe directly on the website of the data controller or notify the data controller of their wish to unsubscribe by other means.

 6. NEWSLETTER TRACKING

-MEYER INDUSTRY RESEARCH's newsletters contain so-called tracking pixels.
-A tracking pixel is a miniature graphic embedded in emails sent in HTML format to enable log file recording and analysis.
+MEYER INDUSTRY RESEARCH newsletters contain tracking pixels.
+A tracking pixel is a miniature graphic embedded in HTML emails to enable log file recording and analysis.
 This allows for statistical evaluation of the success or failure of online marketing campaigns.
-Using the embedded tracking pixel, MEYER INDUSTRY RESEARCH can determine whether and when an email was opened by a data subject and which links in the email were accessed by the data subject.
+Using the embedded tracking pixel, MEYER INDUSTRY RESEARCH can determine if and when an email was opened by a recipient and which links within the email were clicked.

-Such personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by the controller in order to optimize newsletter delivery and to better tailor the content of future newsletters to the interests of the data subject.
-This personal data will not be passed on to third parties.
-Data subjects are entitled to revoke the separate declaration of consent given via the double opt-in procedure at any time.
-After revocation, this personal data will be deleted by the controller.
-MEYER INDUSTRY RESEARCH automatically interprets unsubscribing from the newsletter as a revocation.
+Personal data collected via tracking pixels in newsletters is stored and analyzed by the data controller to optimize newsletter distribution and better tailor the content of future newsletters to the interests of the recipient.
+This personal data will not be shared with third parties.
+Recipients have the right to revoke their separate consent, given via the double opt-in process, at any time.
+Upon revocation, this personal data will be deleted by the data controller.
+Unsubscribing from the newsletter is automatically interpreted by MEYER INDUSTRY RESEARCH as a revocation of consent.

 7. CONTACT OPTIONS VIA THE WEBSITE

-Due to legal regulations, the MEYER INDUSTRY RESEARCH website contains information that enables quick electronic contact with our company and direct communication with us, which also includes a general address for so-called electronic mail (email address).
-If a data subject contacts the controller by email or via a contact form, the personal data transmitted by the data subject will be automatically stored.
-Such personal data transmitted voluntarily by a data subject to the controller will be stored for the purposes of processing or contacting the data subject.
-This personal data will not be passed on to third parties.
+Due to legal requirements, the MEYER INDUSTRY RESEARCH website contains information that enables quick electronic contact with our company and direct communication with us, including a general email address.
+If a data subject contacts the data controller via email or a contact form, the personal data transmitted by the data subject will be stored automatically.
+Such personal data transmitted voluntarily by a data subject to the data controller will be stored for the purpose of processing the inquiry or contacting the data subject.
+This personal data will not be disclosed to third parties.

 8. COMMENT FUNCTION IN THE BLOG ON THE WEBSITE

-MEYER INDUSTRY RESEARCH offers users the opportunity to leave individual comments on individual blog posts on a blog located on the website of the controller.
-A blog is a generally publicly accessible portal hosted on a website, in which one or more individuals, referred to as bloggers or web bloggers, can post articles or write down their thoughts in so-called blog posts.
+MEYER INDUSTRY RESEARCH offers users the opportunity to leave individual comments on blog posts via a blog located on the website of the data controller.
+A blog is a website-based, generally publicly accessible portal where one or more people, known as bloggers or web bloggers, can post articles or write down their thoughts in so-called blog posts.
 These blog posts can usually be commented on by third parties.

-If a data subject leaves a comment on the blog published on this website, not only the comments left by the data subject but also information on the time the comment was entered and the user name (pseudonym) chosen by the data subject are stored and published.
-Furthermore, the IP address assigned to the data subject by the Internet service provider (ISP) is logged.
-This storage of the IP address is done for security reasons and in the event that the data subject violates the rights of third parties or posts illegal content through a comment.
-The storage of this personal data is therefore in the controller's own interest so that they can exonerate themselves in the event of a violation of law, if necessary.
-This collected personal data will not be passed on to third parties unless such a transfer is required by law or serves the legal defense of the controller.
+If a data subject leaves a comment on the blog published on this website, the comment itself, the time it was submitted, and the username (pseudonym) chosen by the data subject will be stored and published.
+Furthermore, the IP address assigned by the data subject's internet service provider (ISP) will also be logged.
+This IP address is stored for security reasons and in case the data subject infringes the rights of third parties or posts unlawful content through a comment.
+The storage of this personal data is therefore in the legitimate interest of the data controller, enabling them to defend themselves in the event of a legal dispute.
+This personal data will not be disclosed to third parties unless such disclosure is required by law or is necessary for the legal defense of the data controller.

-9. SUBSCRIPTION TO COMMENTS IN THE BLOG ON THE WEBSITE
+9. SUBSCRIPTION TO COMMENTS ON THE BLOG ON THE WEBSITE

 Comments posted on the MEYER INDUSTRY RESEARCH blog can generally be subscribed to by third parties.
-In particular, a commenter has the option of subscribing to subsequent comments on a specific blog post.
+In particular, a commenter can subscribe to subsequent comments on a specific blog post.

-If a data subject chooses to subscribe to comments, the controller will send an automatic confirmation email to verify, using the double opt-in procedure, whether the owner of the specified email address has actually opted in to this option.
-The option to subscribe to comments can be canceled at any time.
+If a data subject chooses to subscribe to comments, the data controller will send an automatic confirmation email to verify, using a double opt-in procedure, that the owner of the specified email address has indeed opted for this service.
+The option to subscribe to comments can be cancelled at any time.

 10. ROUTINE DELETION AND BLOCKING OF PERSONAL DATA

-The controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage or as far as this is granted by the European legislator or other legislator in laws or regulations to which the controller is subject to.
+The controller shall process and store personal data of the data subject only for the period necessary to achieve the purpose of storage or as far as this is provided for by the European legislator or another legislator in laws or regulations to which the controller is subject.

-If the storage purpose no longer applies or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.
+If the purpose for which the data was stored ceases to exist, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data will be routinely blocked or deleted in accordance with legal requirements.

 11. RIGHTS OF THE DATA SUBJECT